pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ## Model Architecture

-The model combines Xception and BiLSTM in a hybrid architecture.
+The model combines Xception and BiLSTM in a hybrid deep learning architecture.

-Xception is used as the base feature extractor because it uses depthwise separable convolutions, which help extract strong spatial features with reduced computational complexity.
+Xception is used as the base feature extractor because it applies depthwise separable convolutions, which help extract strong spatial features with reduced computational complexity.
 The extracted feature maps are reshaped into sequential format and passed into a Bidirectional LSTM layer.

 BiLSTM learns contextual relationships from both forward and backward directions.
 This helps the model capture feature dependencies that may be useful for diabetic retinopathy severity classification.